t2tech-corp/IE7374/README.md

 of generative AI for creative expression, education, and literary analysis.

-## Project Description
+## Project Objective

-This project aims to create an interactive web application where users can engage with a generative AI model that emulates a distinct poetic style.
+The primary objective of this project is to develop and evaluate a generative AI system capable of producing novel poetic content that adheres to the distinct stylistic characteristics of a chosen literary author or genre.
+This directly involves language modeling, specifically fine-tuning a pre-trained
-The core of the system will involve fine-tuning a pre-trained Large Language Model (LLM) on curated datasets of poetry to capture and replicate the unique stylistic characteristics of chosen poems.
-Users will be able to provide prompts or topics, and the application will generate new poetry that embodies the selected style, offering a unique method to explore literary stylings with artificial intelligence.
+Large Language Model to specialize its generative capabilities on specific poetic corpora.
+While the main task is generative text creation, the project implicitly touches upon aspects of text classification during the evaluation phase, as a style classifier will be used to quantitatively assess how well the generated text matches the target style.
+The system will act as a form of sequence-to-sequence modeling where an input prompt (a short text sequence) is transformed into an output poem (a longer text sequence) under explicit stylistic constraints.

 ## Literature Review